Amortized Bayesian Workflow: Discussion

-\paragraph{Limitations and future directions.} Training amortized models can require substantial upfront investment in simulation and optimization.
-This burden may be exacerbated in high-dimensional or weakly identifiable models, where neural estimators may struggle to approximate complex inverse maps.
 Moreover, while our diagnostic for the amortized posterior draws in Step 1 is effective and highly efficient in practice, it remains an imperfect proxy for the true posterior approximation error and can occasionally result in the acceptance of poor-quality amortized draws (cf.\ \autoref{fig:metrics_boxplots}).
-Future work could explore even more expressive discrepancy measures tailored to the task at hand.
+An additional empirical study in \autoref{app:sec:ood_test_study} shows that (1) the Mahalanobis distance and the posterior quality metrics are positively correlated when OOD datasets are present; (2) however, some low-distance datasets still yield poor metrics, highlighting the limitation that the OOD diagnostic cannot fully guarantee accuracy and motivating enforced escalation to PSIS (Step 2) when higher accuracy is a requirement.
+Future work could explore even more effective discrepancy measures, potentially tailored to the task at hand.

-More broadly, the workflow supports a compelling vision of training amortized models once and reusing them across tasks or studies.
-In such settings, our layered diagnostics and selective escalation are crucial for maintaining reliability.
+More broadly, the workflow supports a compelling vision of training amortized models once and reusing them across tasks or studies---a strategy well suited to applications ranging from psychology to computational biology, among others.
+In such settings, our layered diagnostics and selective escalation are crucial for maintaining reliability and efficiency.
 This positions the workflow as a practical bridge between amortized inference and traditional Bayesian rigor, enabling scalable yet trustworthy inference.